Japan has fully reopened to tourism. Plan your next trip today!

 Whether you’re a Japan train novice, or are coming back to the country for your first trip in a while, you’ll find value in the guide to Japan trains presented below.
 I’ll answer all your JR Pass 23 questions (and more)!

-NOTE: As you may have read elsewhere online, the price of Japan Rail Passes will be increasingly significantly in October 2023.
-While this is disappointing, the pass still represents a great value proposition for the majority of travelers, as I’ll explain later during this trip.
+NOTE: As you may have read elsewhere online, the JR Pass price increased significantly in October 2023.
+While this is disappointing, the pass may still represents a good value proposition for many travelers, as I’ll explain later during this post.

 Need help organizing your Japan train trip?
 Commission a custom Japan itinerary today!